 The Channel-views allow you to filter channels to see one particular type exclusively.
-'Buses' shows only buses, 'VCAs' shows only VCAs etc.
+The labels for these views explain themselves, with these exceptions:

 DEFAULT SCENE: Scene 1 has a dedicated button that also resizes the arrange window to fit that scene.